 Your book can be subdivided into categories if you like.
 This will help when working on similar tasks at the same time.
-Then develop routines for the ongoing stuff.
+Also, develop routines for the ongoing stuff.
 This frees up time to complete the important stuff and you will increase your productivity.

 I use checklists for many things — long term and short term.
 They are a fun way to keep yourself on track and tend to be treated more formally than a to do list.
 (Even though they are essentially the same thing.)
 More things from your master list to a checklist once they become important.

 There are so many ways to customize them, an underline, a bullet, an actual checkbox – diamond – or circle, even a puppy outline can accept the check once a task is completed.
 The sense of accomplishment can be small or huge depending on how hard it was, how long it took, or how much progress the task provided, real or imagined.
 1.Check.
 2.CHECK.
 3.check.

 Check marks move us forward, onward towards our goals.
 So, which tasks are to be included?
-What kind of lists will boost productivity?
+What kind of lists will increase productivity?

-I like to start with the 3 most important tasks of the day.
+I like to start with the three most important tasks of the day.
 Sometimes they will take all day.
-Sometimes I get to pick 3 more from my master list.
+Sometimes I get to pick three more from my master list.
 When I am feeling out of synch with the world I sometimes add some silly tasks (4. eat cookies or, 5.
 Play on social media) to the list just so I can check it off the list.

-If I have a lot of little things to do in a day a formal checklist can keep me focused and running my errands in the most convenient way.
+If I have a lot of little things to do in a day a formal checklist can keep me focused and my day-to-day tasks and errands running smoothly.

-Talking points either about a subject or discussion points with a specific person are another tool for productive people.
+Talking points, either about a subject or discussion points with a specific person are another tool for productive people.
 These are extra handy for dealing with the people you delegate to or collaborate with and serve to focus the conversation.